 Experienced York, PA DUI Defense Attorney

-Know the consequences of a first-time DUI charge.
+Know the consequences of a first-time DUI charge in York, PA.

-Pennsylvania has some of the strictest DUI laws in the country, even for first-time offenders.
+Pennsylvania has some of the strictest DUI laws in the country, even for a first-time DUI offense.
 Getting caught and convicted of driving under the influence can result in major fines, jail time and more.
 The severity of the penalty is typically determined by your blood alcohol level (BAC):

 - A BAC between .08 and .099 can result in a $300 fine, six months’ probation and mandatory alcohol safety training.